RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 ### Mandatory reporting

-Some organizations and some legal jurisdictions require certain people to report certain crimes to the authorities if they come across evidence or have suspicion about them.
+Some organizations and some legal jurisdictions require certain people to report certain crimes to the authorities if they come across evidence or have suspicion of them.

 7 Cups does not have any mandatory reporting.

-Your local laws might make reporting mandatory in some situations, but 7 Cups is not aware of any legal jurisdiction that has mandatory reporting for 7 Cups listeners.
+In theory, your local laws might make reporting mandatory in some situations, but 7 Cups is not aware of any legal jurisdiction that has mandatory reporting for 7 Cups listeners.

-If you think your local laws do make reporting mandatory, check with a local lawyer to establish whether it applies to listening at 7 Cups.
+If you think your local laws do make reporting mandatory, check with a local lawyer or legal advice service to establish whether it applies to listening at 7 Cups.
 Note that at 7 Cups you have no information about who any member is or where on the planet they are.

 If you are a member of a professional body, the body might have a mandatory reporting requirement.
-Check whether it still applies when you are a volunteer at 7 Cups, not working in any professional capacity, and not in contact with identifiable members.
+Check with the body's legal department whether the requirement applies when you are a volunteer at 7 Cups, not working in any professional capacity, and not in contact with identifiable individuals.

-If you can establish beyond doubt that you are subject to a mandatory reporting requirement, tell 7 Cups by e-mail, from the address you used to sign up as a listener to community@7cups.com.
+If you can establish beyond doubt, based on written evidence, that you are subject to a mandatory reporting requirement, tell 7 Cups by e-mail, from the address you used to sign up as a listener, to `community@7cups.com`.

+QUIZ
+{:.dummyquiz}

+# Do's and dont's

+This section is a checklist of seven things to do and seven things not to do:

+### Do's

+- Do care for yourself first.
+- Do establish your boundaries in advance.
+- Do refer a member to another listener immediately you need to.
+- Do reflect members' feelings accurately.
+- Do distinguish accurately between thoughts and actions.
+- Do provide links to external resources when members agree they want them.
+- Do immediately refer any chat about actual harm in the present, and end the chat.

+### Dont's

+- Don't sneak anything from your own imagination into a member's chat.
+- Don't diagnose medical disorders, or challenge existing diagnoses.
+- Don't imagine you can always distinguish facts from fantasies.
+- Don't give advice, or anything that could be mistaken for advice.
+- Don't make positive or negative judgements.
+- Don't refer members without their consent.
+- Don't share details of any chat with anyone for any reason.

 QUIZ
 {:.dummyquiz}